influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 ### Cluster sizing guidelines

-Review ingest and query guidelines for InfluxDB Enterprise by infrastructure (in this case, AWS EC2 R4 instances), replication factor, and cardinality.
+Review cluster sizing guidelines below for InfluxDB Enterprise.
+Guidelines consider infrastructure (in this case, AWS EC2 R4 instances), replication factor, and cardinality, ingest, and query.

 > Note, guidelines stem from testing a DevOps monitoring use case.